My wife and I are coming to Boston for St. Paddy's Weekend and need to book our hotel.

 Fortunately, the parade's kick-off site on West Broadway is close to the subway's Red Line/Broadway station, and House of Blues is only about a 10-minute walk, maybe less, from the Green Line's Kenmore Station.

-So planning to take public transportation is your best approach for picking a hotel location.
+So planning to take public transportation is your best approach, and that's where you should start when picking a hotel location.
 Here are 3 strategies for you to consider:

 2) Choose a hotel close to Park Street Station on the edge of Boston Common, where the Red Line and Green Line intersect.
 You can easily get to both the parade and House of Blues locations on public transportation.
 Bonus to this central downtown location: you're close to lots of other popular attractions - the Freedom Trail, Faneuil Marketplace, Beacon Hill, plenty of restaurants and bars, including those around TD Garden where you'll using find plenty of green beer and celebrations.

 3) Or ... choose a hotel in the South Boston Waterfront neighborhood, which puts you within walking distance of the parade route.
 To get to House of Blues, you could take the subway (take the Silver Line or walk to South Station, which puts you on the T's Red Line; at Park Station, transfer to the Green Line and get off at Kenmore).
 If you don't want to walk to/from the parade (depending on which hotel you choose, it will be about a 15-20-minute walk), you could alternately take the Silver Line to South Station, transfer to the Red Line, and get off at the Broadway Station.
-Bonus to this location: you're close to the sizzling nightlife along the South Boston Waterfront, plus you can take a water taxi to/from your hotel and the airport.
+Bonus: you're close to the sizzling nightlife along the South Boston Waterfront, plus you can take a water taxi to/from your hotel and the airport.